Appraising New Construction: Guidance for Follow-Up Inspections

 • Be completely honest.

-• Appraisers who mean well may classify a project as complete, even when work is still required.
-Don’t be lenient.
-If work is in progress or tasks are left undone, state that in your inspection documents.
-If you say work is complete and the lender releases funds, but the work is not done, you are liable if the builder doesn’t finish the project—and could face a law suit.
+• If you say work is complete and the lender releases funds, but the work is not done, you are liable if the builder doesn’t finish the project—and could face a lawsuit.
 Always report exactly what you see.

 • Remember that it’s not your job to tell the lender when to close a loan.

 • It’s your job to report to the lender the progress on the home so that the lender can make an informed decision.
-Be very detailed in your reporting, include many pictures, describe the incomplete items and assign your estimated cost to complete them.
+Be detailed in your construction appraisal reporting, include many photos, describe the incomplete items, and assign an estimated cost to complete them (if required).
 Then let the lender decide what to do next.

-When appraising new construction, remember that you are the eyes of the lender.
-The lender relies on you to confirm that the collateral is secure and that construction is complete.
-Don’t drop the ball when it comes to assessing both the level of completion and the quality of the construction.
-It’s your job to project the lender and borrower.
+When appraising new construction and performing construction stage and completion inspections, remember that you are the eyes of the lender.
+The lender relies on you to confirm that the collateral is secure, and that construction is complete.
+Don’t drop the ball when assessing the construction’s completion level.
+It’s your job to protect your client, the lender.

 Free Guide: Upgrade Your Career with Luxury Home Appraisals